The print layout provides growing layout and printing capabilities. It allows

 own convenience.
 After everything is rendered and symbolized to your liking,

-click the New Print Layout icon in the toolbar or
+click the New Print Layout icon in the Project toolbar

 To demonstrate how to create a map please follow the next instructions.